Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Forecast

-If, according to daily monitoring, the number of ventricular premature contractions was 25% or more of the total number of heartbeats, such a load will ultimately lead to a weakening of the heart muscle.
+If, according to daily monitoring, the number of ventricular premature contractions is 25% or more of the total number of heartbeats, such a load will ultimately lead to a weakening of the heart muscle.
 In this case, drug therapy is prescribed to prevent heart failure even in the absence of severe heart disease.

 Prevention

-risk of heart disease in the future:
+future risk of heart disease:

-• quitting alcohol abuse and smoking;
+• cessation of alcohol abuse and smoking;

 • regular moderate physical activity;